Hotels - How to Tip During Your Hotel Stay

 Vary Your Gratuity or Tip Dependent Upon the Level of Service

-The only way gratuities work and are suppose to work is if the tip varies.
+The only way gratuities work and are supposed to work is if the tip varies.
 Gratuities must vary by the level of service provided.
 Everyday requests such as directions (given verbally) or restaurant recommendations, no tipping is deemed necessary.
 If a map is given to you, if the front desk agent or concierge arranges the reservation or event tickets, a tip of $2-$5 is recommended.
 If exceptional service such as obtaining highly sought after tickets or dinner reservations at a trendy restaurant, a tip of $10-$20 might be more appropriate.

 First Rule of Tipping